Engineering Department: Excavation Permit

 An excavation permit must be obtained for any work within the public right-of-way or easement that involves excavation, connection to or construction of public storm drainage or sanitary sewer facilities, including installation of concrete drive approaches or sidewalks.

-Prior to beginning work within the public right-of-way or easement, the following items shall be submitted by the developer or contractor to the Engineering Department:
+Prior to beginning work within the public right-of-way or easement, the following items shall be submitted by the developer or contractor to the Engineering Department (contractors working on concrete drive approaches and/or sidewalks only need to complete Item 5):

 - Improvement Plans for review by this office.